Shub-2006/Hackathon/README.md

 Wait for the download to complete.
 This model is chosen for its small size (~815 MB) to accommodate systems with limited memory.

-Frontend Setup:
+Configure Frontend API URL (if accessing from another device):

-While the frontend is mostly static HTML/CSS/JS, ensure you are in the correct directory:
+If you are running the backend on one machine (e.g., your laptop) and accessing the frontend from another (e.g., your friend's laptop), you need to update the API_BASE_URL in the frontend.

-cd ../frontend
+On the machine running the backend: Find your local IP address (e.g., using ipconfig on Windows or ifconfig on macOS/Linux).

-# If you have a package.json for frontend dependencies (e.g., for a build step), run:
+On the machine running the frontend: Open frontend/script.js in your code editor.
+Change the API_BASE_URL to your backend machine's IP address:

-# npm install
+const API_BASE_URL = 'http://YOUR_BACKEND_IP_ADDRESS:3000/api';

-Configure Frontend API URL:
+Replace YOUR_BACKEND_IP_ADDRESS with the actual IP address you found.

-Open frontend/script.js in your code editor.
-Ensure the API_BASE_URL is set to http://localhost:3000/api for local development:
+If running frontend and backend on the same machine, keep it as:

 const API_BASE_URL = 'http://localhost:3000/api';

-Save the file.
+Save the frontend/script.js file.

 Running the Application
 Start the Backend Server: